Verma314/stackover/README.md

 * [X] creating endpoint for asking a question
 * [ ] GET endpoint for enumerating all questions
 * [X] POST endpoint for answering a question.
-* [ ] GET endpoint for enumerating answers to a question
 * [ ] Endpoint to upvote a question or an answer
 * [ ] Endpoint to get stats of a user
 * [ ] Deploying this to cloud

+* [ ] GET endpoint for enumerating answers to a question
+* [ ] adding HTTP error codes for faliure etc
+* [ ] refactoring to make code base structure cleaner